alperenalp/alperenalp/README.md

 I'm a Junior Full-Stack Web Developer 💻 final year student at university 🧑‍🎓
 </h2>

-I love the developing creative websites.
-I love spending time to meet new people.
+I like the developing creative websites.
+I like to read books 📚, ride a bike 🚴‍♂️, swim 🏊‍♂️, learn English 💬 and watch movies 🎥 in my spare time.
 I love searching how people hide things and where people are likely to look.

 ### 🤝 Connect with me: